 How do DAM’s Workplace Financial Education sessions work and cost?

-Once there, our consultant will give an overview of the new pension rules and what they mean, the retirement options available for savers and the most important rules associated with each.
+The workplace financial education sessions involve one of our consultants attending the premises to give an overview of the new pension rules and what they mean, the retirement options available for savers and the most important rules associated with each.
 We will also cover the most common mistakes that savers could make when deciding what retirement package is right for them.

-Following that talk, our consultant will speak face-to-face to any employee looking for some specific retirement advice and can give a more detailed explanation of each individual’s specific options – the part of the session which employees are most grateful to their employer for and most appreciate.
+Our consultant will speak face-to-face with any employee looking for some specific retirement advice and can give a more detailed explanation of each individual’s specific options.

-In terms of the cost, the great news for employers is that the sessions are relatively cheap compared to other employee benefits.
 Depending on the company, the cost of a DAM Workplace Financial Education session ranges from £500 to £750.

 Why should employers provide financial education in the workplace?

-For HR departments, financial education in the workplace is becoming more of an expectation than a luxury.
-A recent Barclays study found that nearly 2/3 of all employees seek financial education and guidance, particuarly Gen Y as 65% claimed they would value financial education despite a mere 17% claiming this was currently available to them.
-It would take a brave HR Director to continue to ignore such demands.
+Financial education in the workplace is becoming more of an expectation than a luxury.
+A recent Barclays study found that nearly 2/3 of all employees seek financial education and guidance however, 17% claimed this was currently available to them.

 How can I find out more about DAM’s Workplace Financial Education sessions or book one?